practicalli/clojure/introduction.md

 Get a [free Clojurians slack community account](https://clojurians.net/)

-> #### Warning::Book re-write in progress
-> A re-write of this book is currently underway, so things may change and move around.
->
+> #### Warning::Content regularly added to this book
+> Content is usually added daily, recommend using the search box at the top of the content navigation if you cant find what you are looking for.
 > Last published: {{ gitbook.time }}

 ---